-1 Level of Knowledge 3
+1 Level l of Knowledge

 1.1 Quick Start

 1.2 Changelogs

 1.3 SIMP Getting Started Guide

-1.4 SIMP User Guide 60
+1.4 SIMP User Guide

 1.5 Contributing to SIMP

 1.6 SIMP Security Concepts

 1.7 SIMP Security Control Mapping

 1.8 Vulnerability Supplement

-1.9 Help 590
+1.9 Help

 1.10 License

 1.11 Contact

-1.12 Glossary of Terms
+1.12 Glossary of Terms 599

-This is the documentation for the 6.3.0-0 release of SIMP, which is compatible with CentOS and Red Hat Enterprise Linux (RHEL).
+This is the documentation for the 6.4.0-Alpha release of SIMP, which is compatible with CentOS and Red Hat Enterprise Linux (RHEL).
 This guide will walk a user through the process of installing and managing a SIMP system.
 It also provides a mapping of security features to security requirements, which can be used to document a system's security conformance.